ilpork/Vahti/README.md

 Server can be configured to run all or any of the services below.
 All services can run on same machine, or they can be distributed to different machines.
 #### DataBroker (Vahti.DataBroker)
 - Implemented with .NET Core 3.0
-- Uses MQTT to gather measurement data from any MQTT client publishing data in specific format
+- Uses MQTT to gather measurement data from any MQTT client
 - Sends measurements and history data periodically to cloud database (currently Google Firebase)
 - Send alerts as push notifications to the mobile application, or as email to any device
 #### Collector (Vahti.Collector)
 - Implemented with .NET Core 3.0
 - Read data from Bluetooth LE and other type of devices, like those connected via GPIO
-- Currently supports parsing data of [RuuviTag](https://www.ruuvi.com) and DHT22, but support for other devices can and will be be added
+- Currently supports parsing data of [RuuviTag](https://www.ruuvi.com) and DHT22, but support for other devices can be added
 - Uses my [BleReader.Net](https://github.com/ilpork/BleReader.Net) to read BLE data
 #### MQTT server
 - Wraps the [MQTTnet](https://github.com/chkr1011/MQTTnet) server to provide MQTT server functionality